MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-04-Addressing-Security-Scan-Findings-In-Mobile-Foundation-Apps.md

   - Srihari Kulkarni
 ---

-Most organisations mandate mobile apps to undergo code scanning and pen tests before they can be uploaded to the public app stores.
-This post aimed to be a primer to app developers in resolving some of the commonly reported findings of such scan results.
+Most organizations mandate mobile apps to undergo code scanning and pen tests before they can be uploaded to public app stores.
+This post is aimed to be a primer for app developers in resolving some of the commonly reported findings of such scan results.
 Given below is a non-comprehensive list of some such findings reported against Mobile Foundation SDKs.

 <table border="0" cellpadding="0" cellspacing="0" id="sheet0" class="sheet0 gridlines">
         <col class="col0">